 Decades of neglect, and years of civil war, have left South Sudan with very limited educational opportunities, a shattered school infrastructure and a lack of qualified teachers and basic learning materials.
 Generations of South Sudanese people have gone without access to education and the country’s literacy rate is the world’s lowest at only 27%.

 The number of people who have been excluded from education is enormous.
-The school age population includes thousands of returnees and internally displaced children.
-Many more young people have never acquired basic literacy, numeracy or life skills.
+Currently over 50% (or 2.2 million) of primary school aged children are out of school – making it the country with the highest rate of out-of-school children in the world.
 Girls and women are among those who fare the worst in accessing education.
 Parents with very limited means will often prioritise boys’ education, and girls are often kept at home to ensure their bride price.
 A girl in South Sudan is three times more likely to die in childbirth than she is to finish primary school.

 The lack of adult literacy and education greatly impedes people’s ability to engage in economic activities and hinders the growth and peaceful development of the country.
 There is a need for recognised, non-formal alternative education options to help provide people with the essential literacy, numeracy and skills they need to support themselves.